awsdocs/aws-greengrass-developer-guide/doc_source/device-tester-for-greengrass-ug.md

 ### Configure the AWS IoT Greengrass Service Role<a name="config-gg-role"></a>

-To successfully deploy a AWS IoT Greengrass group, AWS IoT Greengrass requires permissions to perform actions on your behalf\.
+To successfully deploy an AWS IoT Greengrass group, AWS IoT Greengrass requires permissions to perform actions on your behalf\.
 Follow these instructions to create and associate the service role\.

 **To create the AWS IoT Greengrass service role**